-In the US alone there are 139 Million miles of railroad track.
+In the US alone there are 139 Thousand miles of railroad track.

 What if we could re-purpose the track so that it could be used to ship more tonnage during off-hours or gaps in normal commuter or freight train use?